andreig/andreig.github.io/README.md

 **Chief Therapy Officer**
 May 2020 - Present

-> - Fostered a culture across the organization of having conversations based on organizational
-> strategy and principles to create alignment with business.
 > - Helped create or redefine road-maps across the company with product & business counterparts.
 > - Fostered a culture of documentation and knowledge sharing across the organization.
-> - Drove the pandemic response in the work environment, seamless shifting the departments
+> - Managed the pandemic response in the work environment, seamless shifting the departments
 >  from in-office to fully remote.
 > - Led the effort for accomplishing *encryption at rest* for databases and filesystems.